 It is crucial to be able to access the browser APIs in a natural way.
-A short library provides functions for manipulating Javascript values (strings, booleans, null and undefined values) from OCaml and performing conversions between the two worlds.
-For instance, the parametric type 'a opt stands for values which are either null or of type 'a.
+The module Js provides functions for manipulating JavaScript values (strings, booleans, null and undefined values) from OCaml and performing conversions between the two worlds.
+For instance, the parametric type /a Js.opt stands for values which are either null or of type /a.
 A number of functions are available to manipulate values of this type: testing whether a value is null, performing different operations whether a value is null or not, ...

-Javascript object types are encoded using OCaml object types.
-An abstract type constructor Js.t with a phantom parameter is used to denotes Javascript objects.
+JavaScript object types are encoded using OCaml object types.
+An abstract type constructor Js.t with a phantom parameter is used to denotes JavaScript objects.
 The parameter describes the methods and properties of the objects.
 For instance, consider the class type definition sketched below (we show only some of the methods).